 Our stakeholders are critical to our success and we have engaged them on numerous issues, especially climate change.
 For decades, we have listened to diverse viewpoints from customers, investors, the environmental community and others about the potential impacts and magnitude of climate change, and about what we can, and should, do to set and meet ambitious goals in a timely manner.
 We embraced their aspirations for a clean energy future and together set a realistic path to achieve it.

 We are making progress.
 We have retired approximately 7,800 MW of coal-fueled generation since 2011, increased the size of our renewable portfolio, and helped our customers become more energy efficient.
 In 2018, we set new carbon reduction goals – 60 percent by 2030 and 80 percent by 2050 (both from a 2000 baseline).
 At the end of 2018, our carbon emissions were 59 percent lower than in 2000 – exceeding targets set by the U.S. EPA’s Clean Power Plan for the electric sector.
-Since we are so close to achieving our 2030 goal more than a decade ahead of schedule, we are reevaluating this target.
+As a result, we are accelerating our 2030 goal to 70 percent.
+We are also confident we will exceed our 2050 goal and our aspiration is zero.
 We review these targets annually in the context of where we see regulations, policies and technology advancing and what we believe we can achieve.
 Our ability to move technology forward will only accelerate what we are able to do.

 We’ve invested significantly to modernize the electricity grid, making it more efficient, enabling the growth of distributed energy production, and transforming it into the information and clean energy platform we need to power the future.